Storm: De navel van de Dubbele God (2007)

 Romano Molenaar is a Dutch comic artist, best known as the second artist of the popular sci-fi series 'Storm'.
 He has also worked extensively for US comic books and gaming projects.
 Born in The Hague, Molenaar has drawn covers and interior art for US comic books since the mid 1990s, starting with the Liar Comics miniseries 'More than Mortal' and 'Witchfinder'.
 He then joined Chaos Comics, where his credits include 'Lady Death' and 'The Tenth'.
 He also worked for Top Cow, doing fill-ins on 'Witchblade' and 'The Darkness', as well as the miniseries 'Cursed'.

 Romano Molenaar has also worked in game design since the 1990s, and shares his own Artking Studio with Niel Vredeveldt.
 He has done stage designs for rock band Within Temptation, and also drew a comic book series based on the band's 2011 albums 'The Unforgiving'.
-The artist, resident of Pijnacker, The Netherlands, was asked by DC Comics to draw 'Batman' in June 2012.
+The artist, resident of Pijnacker, The Netherlands, was asked by DC Comics to draw the 'Batman' spin-off 'Birds of Prey' in June 2012.